-To be a good nurse, years of training and expertise is essential.
-But there are some fundamental skills a nurse must develop to effectively complete his or her duties.
+To be a good nurse, years of training and expertise are essential.
+But there are some fundamental skills a nurse should have to complete his or her duties effectively.

 Empathetic tone